wrotte/meadmaking-wiki/process/stabilization.md

 ‡ Divided the values from Required K-Meta column by .44 and rounded to nearest .5.

 A finished dry mead's pH is often below 3.2.
 3.5 and below is fairly typical for a sweet mead.
-As you can see, most meads will need far less than 1 tablet per gallon or 50-75 PPM free SO2 provided by 1/4 teaspoon of potassium metabisulfite powder.
+As you can see, most meads will need far less than 1 tablet per gallon or 50-75 PPM (same as mg/Liter) free SO2 provided by 1/4 teaspoon of potassium metabisulfite powder.

 If you're able to test for free SO2 *and* pH before adding potassium metabisulfite, use the following formula to determine how many grams of potassium metabisulfite to add.